Fixed-point combinator: Non-standard fixed-point combinators

+where $\mathsf N_i$ are modifications of $\mathsf N$ created on the fly which add $i$ instances of $x$ at once into the chain while being replaced with $\mathsf N_{i+1}$.

 The set of non-standard fixed-point combinators is not recursively enumerable.

 Implementation in other languages

-(The Y combinator is a particular implementation of a fixed-point combinator in lambda calculus.
+The Y combinator is a particular implementation of a fixed-point combinator in lambda calculus.
 Its structure is determined by the limitations of lambda calculus.
-It is not necessary or helpful to use this structure in implementing the fixed-point combinator in other languages.)
+It is not necessary or helpful to use this structure in implementing the fixed-point combinator in other languages.

 Simple examples of fixed-point combinators implemented in some programming paradigms are given below.

 Lazy functional implementation

-In a language that supports lazy evaluation, like in Haskell, it is possible to define a fixed-point combinator using the defining equation of the fixed-point combinator which is conventionally named fix.
-Since Haskell has lazy datatypes, this combinator can also be used to define fixed points of data constructors (and not only to implement recursive functions).
+In a language that supports lazy evaluation, as in Haskell, it is possible to define a fixed-point combinator using the defining equation of the fixed-point combinator which is conventionally named fix.
+Since Haskell has lazy data types, this combinator can also be used to define fixed points of data constructors (and not only to implement recursive functions).
 The definition is given here, followed by some usage examples.
 In Hackage, the original sample is: